 - Compliance — Compliance rules and regulations are constantly evolving, and governments can’t afford to fall behind.
 Our compliance services help government agencies assess, mitigate and reduce their total compliance risk.

 - Incident response and forensics — Security incidents happen.
 When they do, agencies must be prepared.
 Our incident response services empower incident response to limit the scope and cost of a breach, while our forensic solutions help identify the root cause.
 HALOCK’s incident response management, process, and planning provide comprehensive coverage in the event of a security breach.
+Explore an ongoing program that gets in front of any potential threats or attacks.
+You can be response ready with an Incident Response Readiness as a Service (IRRaaS) program.

 - Penetration testing — The scale and complexity of government systems present opportunities for hackers and challenges for in-house IT.
 Government penetration testing from HALOCK Security Labs helps find and secure potential weak points before they’re exploited by malicious actors.
+Do you know all your External Assets to test?
+How many domains do you have externally?
+Consider a Recurring Penetration Testing program to assess your safeguards throughout the year for a proactive security approach.

 - Risk Assessments – Regulations require your safeguards be reasonable to your organization, customers, and partners.
 With many frameworks available, how do you establish your acceptable risk?
 The Duty of Care Risk Assessment (DoCRA) helps you define a balanced security strategy factoring in compliance and safeguards based on your specific business and objectives.